RecLusIve-F/BGRL-dgl/README.md

 ##### Dataset options
 ```
 --dataset                     str         The graph dataset name.
-Default is 'Amazon Photos'.
+Default is 'amazon_photos'.
 --dataset_dir                 str         Where the dataset resides.
 Default is '../data'.
 ```

 ##### Model options
 ```
---graph_encoder_layer         list        Convolutional layer sizes.
+--graph_encoder_layer         list        Convolutional layer hidden sizes.
 Default is [256, 128].
 --predictor_hidden_size       int         Hidden size of predictor.
 Default is 512.
 ```

 ##### Training options
 ```
 --epochs                      int         The number of training epochs.
 Default is 10000.
 --lr                          float       The learning rate.
 Default is 0.00001.
 --weight_decay                float       The weight decay.
 Default is 0.00001.
 --mm                          float       The momentum for moving average.
 Default is 0.99.
---lr_warmup_epochs            int         Warmup period for learning rate.
+--lr_warmup_epochs            int         Warmup period for learning rate scheduling.
 Default is 1000.
 --weights_dir                 str         Where to save the weights.
 Default is '../weights'.
 ```

-##### Augmentations options
+##### Augmentation options
 ```
 --drop_edge_p                 float      Probability of edge dropout.
 Default is [0., 0.].
 --feat_mask_p                 float      Probability of node feature masking.
 Default is [0., 0.].
 ```

 ##### Evaluation options
 ```
 --eval_epochs                 int        Evaluate every eval_epochs.
 Default is 250.
 --num_eval_splits             int        Number of evaluation splits.
 Default is 20.
 --data_seed                   int        Data split seed for evaluation.
 Default is 1.
 ```

 ### Instructions for experiments